crcx/nga-c/rx/Rx.md

     5  push      12  neq       19  mul       26  end
     6  pop       13  lt        20  divmod

+Start by naming them.
+(Not all of these will be exposed as words in the final dictionary)

 ````
 :_nop     `0 ;
 :_lit     `1 ;